sitamgithub-MSIT/paligemma2-docci-litserve/README.md

 ## Usage

 The project can be used to serve the PaliGemma2 family of models using LitServe.
-It particularly allows you to input an image and select a language to generate a caption, suggesting potential use cases in photo, video, and other multimodal applications.
+It particularly allows you to input an image and select a language to generate a caption, suggesting potential use cases in semantic tagging, visual question answering, and more.

 ## Contributing